Palm measures and rigidity phenomena in point processes: Abstract

 \section{Abstract}

-We study the mutual regularity properties of Palm measures of point processes, and establish that a key determining factor for these properties is the rigidity behaviour that is exhibited by the point process in question.
-Thereby, we extend the results of \cite{OsSh} to new ensembles, including the zeroes of the standard planar Gaussian analytic function and several others.
+We study the mutual regularity properties of Palm measures of point processes, and establish that a key determining factor for these properties is the rigidity-tolerance behaviour of the point process in question (for those processes that exhibit such behaviour).
+Thereby, we extend the results of \cite{OsSh}, \cite{Bu-3}, \cite{Ol} to new ensembles, particularly those that are devoid of any determinantal structure.
+These include the zeroes of the standard planar Gaussian analytic function and several others.